medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ### 2.3 MedComMessagingOrganization
-This profile describes the Organization resource that shall be used in all MedCom FHIR Messages.
+This profile describes the Organization resource that is used in all MedCom FHIR Messages.
 MedComMessagingOrganization inherits from MedComCoreOrganization as it shall include both a SOR and EAN/GLN identifier.
-MedComMessagingOrganization shall be used to describe the sender and receiver organizations of all MedCom FHIR Messages.
+MedComMessagingOrganization is used to describe the sender and receiver organizations of all MedCom FHIR Messages.

 | Links for MedComMessagingOrganization|
 |:---|